docker/docs/content/guides/docker-concepts/the-basics/what-is-a-registry.md

 ### Login with Docker Desktop

 1. [Download and install](https://www.docker.com/products/docker-desktop/) Docker Desktop, if not already installed.
-2. In the Docker Desktop GUI, select the **Log in** button in the top-right corner
+2. In the Docker Desktop GUI, select the **Sign in** button in the top-right corner

 ### Cloning a sample Node.js code